Last updated: ET

 There is a high risk of robbery, especially on highways.
 Only undertake intercity travel by car during daylight hours, preferably in a convoy of two or more vehicles.
 Always drive with car windows closed and doors locked.

 Incidents of armed robberies through vehicle interception, and perpetrated by criminals posing as police, are increasing, notably on the Inter-American (or Pan-American) Highway (CA-1) and the Pacific Coast Highway (CA-2), and when travelling close to the border with El Salvador.
+Exercise extreme caution if you must travel on the CA-2 highway in the department of San Marcos (up to and including the border with Mexico) and do so during daylight hours only, due to an increase in violent incidents.

 The Guatemalan Tourism Institute, INGUAT, has a dedicated program aimed at tourist assistance, known as PROATUR, which can be reached by telephone at +502 2421 2810 or 1500 when calling from within Guatemala.
 Services are provided in English and Spanish.
 PROATUR can assist in arranging, with the National Police, security escorts for any road travel across the country.
 This arrangement must be done ahead of time.
 Tourists can request this service by email to email@example.com.
 While the service is free, you should expect to pay gratuities and gasoline.